FAQ: Applying for Honors Scholarships

 Q: Am I eligible for Honors Scholarships?

-PLEASE NOTE: Entering students who have been admitted to the University of Iowa and have opted into the Honors Program are NOTeligible to apply this cycle, but are encouraged to apply once they have completed their first semester on campus.
+PLEASE NOTE: Entering students who have been admitted to the University of Iowa and have opted into the Honors Program are NOT YET eligible to apply, but are encouraged to apply once they have completed their first semester on campus.
+Transfer students must have completed at least one semester on the University of Iowa campus.

 To be considered for any of our program scholarships, students: